alishelton/apic-writeup/index.md

 ![alt text](imgs/MACcell.png)

 We store discrete pressures at the center of each cell and maintain 3 velocity fields.
 The velocity field u retains information about discrete velocities on the x faces, v on the y faces, and w on the z faces.
-The reason for this geometry is so that we can take advantage of central differences for the pressure gradient and the divergence of the velocity field.
-This staggered central difference gives us the nice properties of an unbiased and accurate discrete estimator.

-The marker portion of the name comes from marking each cell as either an air, water, or solid cell, which is useful for calculating phi functions as we'll explain later.
+The marker portion of the name comes from marking each cell as either an air, water, or solid cell, which is useful for calculating signed distance functions as we'll explain later.

 ### Particles